 New Scooter/ Bike Track

 It is located on corner of Blaxland Road and Argyle Ave, behind the Ryde Bowling Club on one of the old bowling greens.
+And there is free on-site parking (restricted to 4hrs) behind the Argyle Centre, next to the scooter track and fenced dog-off leash area.

 In this new part of Ryde Park, there is now also a fenced dog off-leash area, landscaped gardens, drinking fountains and relaxing picnic area.